Coffee isn’t just tasty and energizing — it may also be extremely good for you.

-There’s a good reason why you will find caffeine in most commercial fat burning supplements.
+There’s a good reason why you will find caffeine in most commercial fat-burning supplements.

 This disease is characterized by high blood glucose levels due to insulin resistance or an inability to produce insulin.

-Not only can coffee make you smarter in the short term, it may also protect your brain in old age.
+Not only can coffee make you smarter in the short term, but it may also protect your brain in old age.

 Alzheimer’s disease is the most common neurodegenerative disorder in the world and a leading cause of dementia.

 In prospective studies, coffee drinkers have up to a 60% lower risk of Alzheimer’s and dementia (

-Bottom Line: Coffee is associated with a much lower risk of dementia and the neurodegenerative disorders Alzheimer’s and Parkinson’s.
+Coffee is associated with a much lower risk of dementia and the neurodegenerative disorders Alzheimer’s and Parkinson’s.

 Cirrhosis is the end stage of liver damage caused by diseases like alcoholism and hepatitis, where liver tissue has been largely replaced by scar tissue.

-Bottom Line: Coffee appears to be protective against certain liver disorders, lowering the risk of liver cancer by 40% and cirrhosis by as much as 80%.
+Coffee appears to be protective against certain liver disorders, lowering the risk of liver cancer by 40% and cirrhosis by as much as 80%.

 Many people still seem to think that coffee is unhealthy.

-This isn’t surprising though, since it is very common for conventional wisdom to be at exact odds with what the actual studies say.In two very large prospective epidemiological studies, drinking coffee was associated with a lower risk of death by all causes ( 26).
+This isn’t surprising, since it is common for conventional wisdom to be at odds with what studies say.

 Coffee isn’t just black water.